onewelcome/ios-example-app/docs/1Interface.md

   - `errorInvalidState` - the state parameter in the authorization request is different than the value in the callback.
 This indicates a possible man in the middle attack.
   - `errorInvalidRequest` - method called when one or more required parameters were missing in the authorization request.
   - `errorInvalidGrant` - called when access grant or refresh token was invalid
+  - `errorPinForgotten` - invoked when user enters "I forgot my PIN" flow from within native pin screen
-  - `unsupportedAppVersion` - invoked when application version is not valid and update is needed
+  - `errorUnsupportedAppVersion` - invoked when application version is not valid and update is needed

 **Param** `scopes` - Array with Strings that represent the scopes for the access token